Confidential Advocate Contact Information:

 - This is separate from any legal process or police reports.

-- Accompany you to file a report with the Dean of Students or to any further meetings.
+- Accompany you to file an official report with the Dean of Students Office and to any further meetings.

 - Assist in obtaining support and resources from the Dean of Students office such as: